ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ### **Can there be an agent without primary initiation condition?**

 No, agents can't be without primary initiation condition.
 Agents react to events in sc-memory.
-A primary initiation condition indicates which sc-event agent is registered for, i.e. when agent will be called.
+A primary initiation condition indicates which sc-event agent is subscribed to, i.e. when agent will be called.

 ### **Is it possible to create object of `ScAgent` class and call any of class methods?**